-Q. STAFF/BOARD/VOLUNTEERS DESCRIPTORS: For your organization's 2016 staff, board and volunteers, indicate by number and percentage the following characteristics.
+P. STAFF/BOARD/VOLUNTEERS DESCRIPTORS: For your organization's 2016 staff, board and volunteers, indicate by number and percentage the following characteristics.

-DESCRIPTOR STAFF ВО ARD VOLUNTEER
+DECODINTOR STA AFF BOARD VOLUI NTEER

 DESCRIPTOR Number Percent Number Percent Number Percent

 TOTAL 100% 100% 100%

 GENDER

 MALE

 FEMALE

 AGE

 LESS THAN 18 YRS

 18 - 59 YRS

 60 AND OLDER

 RACE

 WHITE

 BLACK

 HISPANIC

 NATIVE AMERICAN

 ASIAN/PACIFIC ISLE

 MULTI-RACIAL

 ETHNICITY

 HISPANIC

 NON-HISPANIC

 PERSONS WITH DISABILITIES

-R. COMMITMENT TO QUALITY: Describe actions taken by staff and the governing board to ensure 1) the stability and financial solvency of the organization and 2) the quality of the services provided under this project.
-S. APPEALS PROCESS: Describe the appeals process that is followed when persons have a complaint or dispute about the minor home repair program operated by your organization.
+Q. COMMITMENT TO QUALITY: Describe actions taken by staff and the governing board to ensure 1) the stability and financial solvency of the organization and 2) the quality of the services provided under this project.
+R. APPEALS PROCESS.
+Describe the appeals process that will be followed when persons have a complaint or dispute about the major home rehabilitation program operated by your organization.

-FINANCIAL INFORMATION
+S. FINANCIAL INFORMATION